bramleyccslab/flask-tasks/README.md

 $ conda activate py37flask
 ```

-Or without Anaconda you can:
+Or without Anaconda (i.e. on the server) you can:

 ```bash
 $ python3 -m venv venv